FILM EDITING

 AND SO IT BEGINS, amid the 2022 presidential elections in the Philippines, follows a grassroots movement emerging to protect truth and democracy from growing threats.
 The incumbent Vice President of the Philippines, Leni Robredo, combats Ferdinand Marcos, Jr, the son of the former dictator, and his unrelenting social media campaign.
 A new people’s power movement is rising in Robredo’s name.
 Masses of working-class citizens praise the socially conscious attorney and perform renditions of pop songs in the streets in her honor.

 Official Selection, Sundance, Thessaloniki, CPH:DOX.
-Coming to PBS Fall 2024.
+Coming to PBS/Independent Lens, May 2025.

 UnBroken